 Shellac is a natural resin secreted by an insect known as Lac beetle.
 The product from this insect is used for wood varnishing as well as food glazing.
 It’s a rather remarkable material that works as a durable primer to block and seal tannin and smell, stain the wood and also act as a high-gloss varnish.
 It has perfect insulation properties that keep the moisture out.
 Shellac is compatible with a majority of other finishes and is often used as a primer or barrier to prevent wood stains from bleeding into the newly painted surface.

-Polyurethane is a plastic in liquid form.
+Polyurethane is plastic in liquid form.
 This can be either oil-based or water-based, which could be either high gloss to satin or anything in between.
 Polyurethane varnish is much more durable, heat and chemical-resistant material with a longer shelf life compared to shellac.
 Since it has anti-bacterial properties, it’s highly favored for use on kitchen surfaces and utilities as well as bathroom floors.

 Acrylic varnishes are usually water-based.
 They are very transparent and don’t turn yellow.
 They are generally easier to clean and do not release fumes, however, they tend to penetrate oil-based products and wood.
 They also have good dust resistance and UV-resistance, which is why they’re commonly used to protect paintings.

-Other options include spray vanish, floor varnish, lacquer varnish, and marine varnish.
+Other options include spray varnish, floor varnish, lacquer varnish, and marine varnish.
 If you’re not sure which options to go with, you are better off working with a painting contractor to get the best results.